Akshat2634/Akshat2634/README.md

 ### Hi there 👋🏻

-I'm Akshat Sahu, IT undergrad at Manipal University Jaipur.
+I'm Akshat Sahu, Computer Science graduate at Stevens Institute of Technology.
 I am a Photographer, an aspiring Software Developer and a Data Science enthusiast.
 I have experience working with a range of different programming languages and frameworks/libraries and I am always looking for opportunities to work on something new.

 I love photography because of the artistic freedom that I get from it.
 It drives me to look at things from different angles, which requires having different perspectives and being open minded.
 I can take a picture of anything and make it look even better with the way I manage the settings on my camera or with post-processing.
 This makes me feel very good about myself.

 • Content Creator (Photography / Cinematography) on Instagram  [Shutter_Illusions_](https://www.instagram.com/shutter_illusions_/)

-• Skills - Python (Programming Language), Data Science , Machine Learning , SQL , C/C++ , Data structure and Algorithm , Java , Android , Photography , Filmmaking , Editing , Adobe Lightroom , Adobe Premiere Pro.
+• Skills:
+  • Programming/Markup Languages: Java, C/C++, Python, SQL, HTML, TypeScript, CSS, JSON, XML

+  • Frameworks and Libraries: Spring-boot, Hibernate, Maven, Angular, Pandas, Numpy, Matplotlib, Sklearn

+  • APIs and API Testing: RESTful APIs, Postman

+  • Databases and DevOps: MySQL, Git, GitHub, Jenkins

+  • Tools - VsCode, Jupyter Notebook, Eclipse, Intellij IDEA

 ### Summary